How to Avoid Fighting Rust Borrow Checker

 - Avoid in-place mutation

 - Do a split borrow on the outer scope.
 Or just get rid of struct, pass fields as separate arguments.
-(This is inconvenient.)
+(This is inconvenient.
+Unfortunately, borrowing is unfriendly to composition.)

 - Manually manage index (or key) in container for-loop.
 Borrow as temporary as possible.